More than one-third of all adults snore. Snoring occurs when there is a partial obstruction to the free flow of air

 The unpleasant and often annoying sound associated with snoring occurs in a sleeping individual when loose structures in the throat, such as the uvula (the skin tissue that hangs down in the back of the throat) and soft palate vibrate as air passes over them during breathing.

 Efforts to force air through the narrowed passageway contribute to the sound of snoring.
 Snoring can get worse when the muscles in the back of the throat are too relaxed, either from drugs that induce sleep or alcohol consumption.
-Snoring can also be caused by a large uvula and soft palate, nasal congestion, a deviated septum, or other obstructions in the nasal and pharyngeal airways.
+Snoring can also be caused by a large uvula and soft palate, nasal congestion, a deviated septum, or other obstructions to the nasal and pharyngeal airways.

 Other anatomical indications are proportionately smaller jaw and/or overbite, and/or a thick neck.
 In children, large tonsils and adenoids can be the cause of snoring.
 Too much weight can aggravate the problem.
 Pregnant women snore because of a narrowing of the airway and increased weight.

 Can Snoring Be Serious?

 Primary snoring (snoring not caused by apnea) itself is not life-threatening and does not cause chronic fatigue in the sleeper.
 Snoring can, however, be serious for both social and medical reasons.

 Socially, it can cause fatigue and extreme annoyance in other household members, as well as sleepless nights for a bed partner.
-This may lead to isolation of a bed partner and can even disrupt a marriage.
+This may lead to isolation of a bed partner and may even disrupt a marriage.
 It is estimated that as many as 40 percent of adults snore, and the majority of snorers are men over forty.

 Medically, snoring can be the precursor of obstructive sleep apnea, which has been linked to heart failure, high blood pressure, and stroke.
 On its own, snoring has also been linked to type II diabetes.

 Sleep apnea usually interrupts loud snoring with a period of silence in which no air passes into the lungs.
 Eventually, the lack of oxygen and the increase in carbon dioxide will awaken you, forcing the airway to open with a loud gasp.
 In children, snoring may increase the risk of attention-deficit/hyperactivity disorder.